How memory care support can help families avoid burnout

 3. They help you make the most of your time with your loved one.

 Families can find more moments to cherish.
-Instead of daily pressures that can wear caregivers down, moving a parent or loved one to a memory care household gives families better balance, allowing them to truly enjoy the time they spend with their aging loved ones.
+Instead of daily pressures that can wear caregivers down, moving a parent or loved one to a memory care household gives families better balance, allowing them to truly enjoy their time with their aging loved ones.

 Deciding to move a parent with Alzheimer’s to a memory care household isn’t easy.
-Hannah McCarren, memory care household coordinator at Marjorie P. Lee, says, “It’s a very emotional decision for anyone to place a loved one in memory care.
-There’s often a stigma about it, but there shouldn’t be.”
+Megan Bradford, Vice President of Middle Market and Ministry, says, “It’s a very emotional decision for anyone to place a loved one in memory care.
+Families sometimes feel guilty for not being able to care for their loved one at home.”

 If you’re weighing the benefits of memory support for a loved one with dementia, take a closer look at how Marjorie P. Lee and Episcopal Retirement Services are working to provide intimate living environments, quality programming and care, innovative training programs, and community outreach to help families cherish every moment.